manymodels/public-ai/seminar.md

 A research seminar to study public AI and other forms of public interest AI.

 ## Season 3
-Season 3 will start on April 21, 2025.
-The majority of spots will be reserved for creatives interested in exploring public AI: writers, actors, signers, artists, photographers, documentarians, social media influencers, and other content creators.
-Confirmed speakers include Kim Stanley Robinson (author), Martin Tisne (AI Collaborative, emissary to the French AI Summit), Ted Chiang (author), and Nils Gilman (historian, COO of Berggruen).
-More information will be posted closer to the date.
+Season 3 will start on April 22, 2025.
+We will survey diverse positions on AI emerging from art, culture, and the creative industries.
+In particular, we will consider the relationship between AI and the creative industries through four lenses: political power, cultural power, technological power, and economic power.
+Several spots will be reserved for creatives interested in exploring public AI: writers, actors, signers, artists, photographers, documentarians, social media influencers, and other content creators.
 If you are interested in joining the seminar, please [apply here](https://forms.gle/1f8fkcCEjEoJF6L78) by April 15, 2025.

+Confirmed speakers include: Ted Chiang (author), Mat Dryhurst (artist, co-founder of Spawning), Reema Selhi (DACS, British Copyright Council), EM Lewis-Jong (Mozilla), Martin Tisné (AI Collaborative and Current AI), David White (former national executive director of SAG-AFTRA), Angie Kim (CEO, Center for Cultural Innovation), Gideon Litchfield (journalist, former EIC of Wired), Nils Gilman (historian, Berggruen), and Marietje Schaake (Stanford).
+Additional information will be posted soon.

 ## Season 2
 Season 2 will start on August 13, 2024 and conclude on October 15, 2024.
 We will focus especially on connecting and relating a cluster of political narratives around public AI, including responsible/safe AI, public compute, sovereign/national AI, democratic AI, open source AI, and AI for science.
 If you are interested in joining the seminar, please [apply here](https://forms.gle/1f8fkcCEjEoJF6L78) by July 31, 2024.